deepak-lenka/Video-Processing-and-Text-to-Speech-Conversion/README.md

 # Video-Processing-and-Text-to-Speech-Conversion

-This project demonstrates a Python-based workflow for downloading a video from YouTube, processing its frames, generating a voiceover script using OpenAI's GPT-4 model, converting this script into speech, and finally combining the audio with the original video.
+YouTube Video Processing and Text-to-Speech Conversion Project This project is designed to perform a series of operations integrating various Python libraries and APIs.
+The main functionalities include downloading a video from YouTube, extracting its frames, generating descriptive text and a voiceover script using OpenAI's GPT-4 model, converting this script into speech, and finally combining the audio with the original video.

 Features
-Video Downloading: Downloads a video from a specified YouTube URL.
-Frame Processing: Extracts frames from the video for analysis.
+Download videos from YouTube.
+Process video frames using OpenCV.
-Script Generation: Uses OpenAI's GPT-4 model to generate a script based on the video frames.
+Utilize OpenAI's GPT-4 model for text and script generation.
-Text-to-Speech: Converts the generated script into speech using OpenAI's text-to-speech API.
+Convert text to speech using OpenAI's text-to-speech API.
-Audio-Video Merging: Combines the generated speech audio with the original video.
+Merge audio and video.
 Prerequisites
-Before running this project, ensure you have the following installed:

 Python 3.x
-OpenCV (opencv-python)
+OpenCV
-PyTube (pytube)
+PyTube
-OpenAI (openai)
+OpenAI
-Requests (requests)
+Requests
-MoviePy (moviepy) for combining audio and video
+MoviePy
-GDown (Optional for downloading files from Google Drive) Installation
+GDown (optional, for Google Drive downloads) Installation
-Install the necessary Python packages using pip:
+Install the required libraries using pip:

 bash
 Copy code
-pip install openai opencv-python pytube requests moviepy gdown Usage
+pip install openai opencv-python pytube requests moviepy gdown Setting Up
-Set up the OpenAI API key: Replace 'sk-' with your actual OpenAI API key in the script.
+OpenAI API Key: Obtain an API key from OpenAI and replace 'sk-' with your actual API key in the code.
-Download the Video: Modify the youtube_url variable with the YouTube link of the video you want to download.
+YouTube URL: Replace 'https://youtu.be/x5wkIewzyNg?si=Si8ZARsm2IExr56I' with the URL of the YouTube video you want to process.
+Running the Project
-Process Video Frames: The script will process and extract frames from the downloaded video.
+Download and Process Video: The script will download the video from the specified YouTube URL and process its frames.

-Generate Script and Convert to Speech: The script uses OpenAI's GPT-4 to generate a voiceover script and then converts it to speech.
+Generate Descriptions and Scripts: Using the extracted frames, the script sends requests to OpenAI's GPT-4 model to generate descriptions and a voiceover script.

+Text-to-Speech Conversion: The generated script is then converted into speech using OpenAI's text-to-speech API.

-Combine Audio and Video: Finally, the script merges the generated audio with the original video.
+Combine Audio and Video: The audio file generated from the script is merged with the original video.

-Example
-After setting up, run the script.
-The process involves:
+Detailed Steps
+Video Download and Frame Extraction:

-Downloading a video from YouTube.
+The video is downloaded from YouTube.
-Extracting and displaying frames.
+Frames are extracted and processed using OpenCV.
+Generating Descriptions and Scripts with OpenAI:

+Frames are sent to OpenAI's GPT-4 model.
-Generating a voiceover script.
+Descriptions and a voiceover script are generated.
+Converting Script to Speech:

-Converting the script to speech.
+The script is sent to OpenAI's text-to-speech API.
+The speech is saved as an MP3 file.
-Merging the speech with the video.
+Merging Audio with Video:

+The original video and the generated audio are combined using MoviePy.
-The final output will be a video file with the new voiceover.
+The final video is saved with the new voiceover.
 Note
-Ensure your OpenAI API key and Google Drive links (if used) are kept secure.
+Keep your API keys and sensitive data secure.
-The script parameters can be adjusted based on the requirements (e.g., frame rate, voice style).
+Adjust script parameters (frame extraction rate, voice style, etc.) as needed.
+Troubleshooting
+Ensure all dependencies are correctly installed.
+Check API key validity and usage limits.
+For ffmpeg errors with MoviePy, ensure ffmpeg is correctly installed and accessible in your system's PATH.
 License
-Specify your project's license here.
+use it.